CMPSC-304-Robotic-Agents-Spring-2024/project03-gyamfi01/writing/report.md

 THe command apt-get install python3-rosdep does not work.
 Furthermore, the website states rosdep does not work on windows which is what I am operating on.

-TODO: Include a screenshot of a terminal showing `rosdep` installation and 2-3 sentence reflection
+: Include a screenshot of a terminal showing `rosdep` installation and 2-3 sentence reflection

 ### [Creating an action](https://docs.ros.org/en/humble/Tutorials/Intermediate/Creating-an-Action.html)